Fatty Liver Lifestyle Changes: This Is what You Need to Do

-Fatty liver disease can come with some serious repercussions if not addressed including heart problems, kidney disease, and diabetes.
 By changing your lifestyle, you can help prevent fatty liver disease from consuming your life.

-These are all things that I did in order to reverse my fatty liver and even though I have more in-depth articles for each (I will provide links to them), I think that a shorter article like this will help you better understand the big picture.
+These are all things that I did in order to reverse my fatty liver and even though I have more in-depth articles for each recommendation (I will provide links to them), I think that a shorter article like this will help you better understand the big picture.

 What Lifestyle Changes Will Reduce Fatty Liver?